davinceey/fmProj1/README.md

 ### Useful resources

-- [Example resource 1](https://www.stackoverflow.com) - This helped me for finding better ways of replacing image classes when moving from a desktop layout to a mobile layput and vice versa.
+- [StackOverflow](https://www.stackoverflow.com) - This helped me for finding better ways of replacing image classes when moving from a desktop layout to a mobile layput and vice versa.
-- [Example resource 2](https://www.developer.mozilla.org) - This is an amazing article which helped me finally understand transitionng during hover effects.
+- [MDN Docs](https://www.developer.mozilla.org) - This is an amazing article which helped me finally understand transitionng during hover effects.
 I'd recommend it to anyone still learning this concept.

 ## Author